 In the late 19th and early 20th centuries, dances in rural communities provided opportunities for single women and men to meet.
 Bachelors’ and spinsters’ balls were held in local halls, large rooms in people’s homes, or woolsheds.
 A supper would be served, but no alcohol.
 Men sometimes drank beer, but usually outside.
 They had to make the first move and ask women to dance.

-While women and men often wanted to marry someone with practical skills who would be either a good mother and housewife, or a farmer, earner and provider, they also wanted to ‘fall in love’.
+While women and men often wanted to marry someone with practical skills who would be either a good mother and homemaker, or a farmer, earner and provider, they also wanted to ‘fall in love’.
 Dances were opportunities to demonstrate both attractiveness and practicality.
 Through designing and sewing her dance dresses, a woman could demonstrate ‘not only her beauty, but also her sewing ability and financial resources’.2

 Māori communities quickly adopted the music and dance styles of settlers.
 A visitor to Ōhinemutu, Rotorua, in 1876 noted that dances were held almost every night.
 He recalled a moonlit dance in front of a meeting house where the women danced very well, but he had to be careful to avoid standing on their bare feet.

 Commercial dance halls, ballrooms and cabaret clubs opened after the First World War, particularly in cities.
 Young women were no longer chaperoned at dances and had a freedom unknown to their mothers, but they still had to wait to be asked to dance.